 Since joining Keele University, I have enriched the History Department by introducing South Asian histories of empire, migration and politics, and added South-centred readings and perspectives in core History modules.
 I have also led colleagues to rethink Eurocentric biases in their modules.

 In 2016, I was appointed the Director of Postgraduate Taught Studies for the School of Humanities.
-Since, I have been appointed the Director of Postgraduate Studies for the School of Humanities (2019).
+I was then appointed the Director of Postgraduate Studies for the School of Humanities (2019).
 In 2021 I became Faculty of Humanities and Social Science Lead in Equality, Diversity and Inclusion.